 The vessel is specifically designed for being in the ocean and fast rivers, but it also works well on flat water.
 The tough, yet lightweight construction combined with the built-in handles, bungee cord system, and storage compartments make this perfect for longer outings because it offers all the bells and whistles you could want and is highly portable.

 Constructed from tarpaulin and a thousand denier PVC, this craft can handle rough waters like a champ.
 The PVC is eighteen gauge and highly resistant to abrasions, punctures, and rips.

 The vessel is equipped with a couple of Velcro seats that are highly adjustable.

-Thanks to the mounted adjustable rods, one can pick and choose the rod location for the best experience.
+Thanks to the mounted adjustable rods, one can pick and choose the rod location for an amazing experience.

 Also included are three removable air chambers which allow convenient, easy, and quick deflation and inflation, not to mention leak repair.
 In each chamber, there’s an air pressure gauge that can be adjusted based on user preference.
 However, it’s important that you maintain a balanced amount of air pressure for all of the air chambers.
 In the event of a puncture, repairs can be made quickly and efficiently.

 • The vessel offers plenty of storage, so you can haul more gear, while also keeping important personal items secure and dry thanks to the waterproof storage compartments.

-• It is big enough to accommodate two anglers and plenty of gear.
+• It is big enough to accommodate two people and plenty of gear.
 It offers a six-hundred-pound weight capacity, which is pretty impressive for this price range.

 • The included paddles are lightweight, yet built solid.

 • Many fishers found the included user’s manual confusing and vague.
 Fortunately, the customer support team is quick to respond if you have any issues regarding set up.